 The federal poverty level (FPL) determines eligibility for Medicaid, SNAP, ACA subsidies, and dozens of programs.
-But the official threshold paint an incomplete picture.
+But the official threshold paints an incomplete picture — and understanding what it actually measures (and doesn’t measure) matters for anyone navigating these programs or trying to understand economic conditions in America.

 2026 Federal Poverty Guidelines